sash-cloud/ChartJS-Part-1/README.md

 # ChartJS-Part-1
-Starter template and completed tutorial from https://sash.cloud/ ChartJS Part 1
+Completed Tutorial code from sash.cloud ChartJS Part 1

+This repo contains an index.html and woody.js file.